By Dr. Matthew Becker

 2) Is there a single verse or set of verses in whichever Bible is being referenced here that makes reference to the contents of the Christian Bible as a whole?
 Is it not the case that the first person to refer to the writings of the Old Testament and the New Testament collectively as “the Bible” was Chrysostom, who lived in the fourth century?
 While the prophetic and apostolic writings certainly contain passages that refer to “the word of the LORD” and that make reference to “God-breathed” writings (2 Tim.
 3:16; 2 Pet.
 1:21), can anyone be absolutely certain which writings are being referred to here?
 Or what the phrase “pasa graphe theopneustos” really means?
 Because of the presence of the OT Apocrypha and the NT antilegomena within most Lutheran Bibles, the application of the above two biblical passages to the entire Bible is problematic.
 At best 2 Tim.
 3:16 refers to the Septuagint (which included the OT Apocrypha), but we cannot be certain of this.
 Because there are legitimate concerns about the canonical character of some OT and NT biblical writings, the traditional Protestant biblical canon as such cannot serve as the “rule and guiding principle” of Christian theology, nor is the totality of this canon “the pure, clear fountain of Israel” (FC SD, Preface, 3), as Martin Luther’s prefaces to the biblical books also make clear (see LW 35:235ff.).
 Not every biblical book or biblical passage is of equal canonical, theological weight.

-5) Whereas most Lutheran and Reformed theologians since the sixteenth century have spoken about specific attributes of the Bible as whole, is it not really more accurate to apply these traditional attributes only to the homolegoumena apostolic writings of the NT and then, by extension, to the OT prophetic writings, which are interpreted by the apostolic writings of the NT?
-In relation to the purpose of these homolegoumena writings, their perfection resides in their sufficiency: they contain everything one needs to know in order to become knowledgeable of the nature and will of God, of the world as God’s creation, of human beings as sinful creatures of God who have been redeemed by Christ Jesus, and of the new creation that has dawned in Christ and the gift of the Holy Spirit.
+5) Whereas most Lutheran and Reformed theologians since the sixteenth century have spoken about specific attributes of the Bible as whole, is it not really more accurate to apply these traditional attributes only to the homologoumena apostolic writings of the NT and then, by extension, to the OT prophetic writings, which are interpreted by the apostolic writings of the NT?11 In relation to the purpose of these homologoumena writings, their perfection resides in their sufficiency: they contain everything one needs to know in order to become knowledgeable of the nature and will of God, of the world as God’s creation, of human beings as sinful creatures of God who have been redeemed by Christ Jesus, and of the new creation that has dawned in Christ and the gift of the Holy Spirit.
 In other words, these apostolic and prophetic writings alone are able to instruct a person in everything necessary for salvation and of the blessed life.
-“For our faith rests upon the revelation made to the apostles and prophets, who wrote the canonical books…” (Thomas Aquinas, ST Q1, a8).
+“For our faith rests upon the revelation made to the apostles and prophets, who wrote the canonical books….”12 .
 In this sense, one may speak of the apostolic and prophetic writings as “the pure fount” from which flow all the articles of faith that together constitute the doctrinal content of the faith.
 The truly apostolic norm allowed Luther and others to test the book of James and the other antilegomena and OT Apocrypha.
-Likewise, the attribute of “necessity” also attaches only to the homolegoumena apostolic and prophetic writings, which are able to refute the errors of human beings with respect to the revealed truth of the gospel and the articles of faith that serve as corollaries to the gospel.
-“If we consider how slippery is the lapse of man’s mind into forgetfulness of God, how great his proclivity for every kind of error, how great his passion for fashioning simultaneously new and fictitious religions, it will be easily revealed, how necessary such a sealing of heavenly doctrine has been, to prevent its extinction in oblivion, its disappearance in error or its corruption by man’s presumption” (John Calvin, Institutes of the Christian Religion, 1:vi, 3).
-Finally, the homolegoumena apostolic and prophetic writings are clear in their teachings about the essential content of the faith.
+Likewise, the attribute of “necessity” also attaches only to the homologoumena apostolic and prophetic writings, which are able to refute the errors of human beings with respect to the revealed truth of the gospel and the articles of faith that serve as corollaries to the gospel.
+“If we consider how slippery is the lapse of man’s mind into forgetfulness of God, how great his proclivity for every kind of error, how great his passion for fashioning simultaneously new and fictitious religions, it will be easily revealed, how necessary such a sealing of heavenly doctrine has been, to prevent its extinction in oblivion, its disappearance in error or its corruption by man’s presumption.”
+13 Finally, the homologoumena apostolic and prophetic writings are clear in their teachings about the essential content of the faith.
 In other words, the truth of the gospel is plainly and clearly revealed in these writings and may be understood by most everyone who pays careful attention to them.
 While the perspicuity of the apostolic and prophetic writings does not mean that everything within them is unambiguously clear or that one can avoid the need for careful exposition of their contents, it does mean that the basic and essential teachings of the faith within these writings are not opaque.
 Whatever obscure passages are found in Holy Scripture are to be understood theologically in the light of the unambiguously clear ones that serve as a guide to “the rule of faith and love.”
 This is the basis for the venerable hermeneutical principle, “Scripture interprets Scripture.”

 6) If one must reject the position that “only those matters in Holy Scripture were inspired by the Holy Spirit which directly pertain to Jesus Christ and man’s salvation,” then did the Holy Spirit completely govern and guide (override?) the biblical prophets and apostles with respect to their historical, social, and cultural limitations and their linguistic particularities, or did the Spirit allow them more freedom to reflect their linguistic and cultural particularities?
 Did such inspiration do away with the human conditioning that leads to stylistic, linguistic, cultural, and even minor theological differences from one biblical writing to the next (and even within the same biblical writing)?
 How does one account for the seemingly human, historical, and cultural conditioning within the biblical writings?
 Do not all theories of the supposed verbal inspiration of the biblical writings flatten out the variety of expressions within the Bible and give them all an equal authority, as if the biblical assertion that “Nimrod was the first on earth to become a mighty warrior” (Gen. 10:8) is of the same theological value as the Johannine assertion, “For God so loved the world that he gave his only Son that whoever believes in him shall have eternal life” (John 3:16)?
 Could it be that the Holy Ruach has favorite biblical passages?
 The gospel about Christ, which is attested in diverse ways within the Scriptures, is the key that unlocks the meaning of the whole of Scripture and allows its individual parts to be understood in relation to the gospel.